lusentis/dawson-docs-preview/README.md

 - https://aws.amazon.com/lambda/serverless-architectures-learn-more/ (PDF)
 - https://docs.aws.amazon.com/lambda/latest/dg/lambda-introduction.html and https://aws.amazon.com/api-gateway/details/ (suggested readings)

-Usually, a function, in dawson's terms, is an handler for an HTTP request *(much like routes in a koa/express app)*, which takes incoming parameters (such as HTTP Body, Querystring, etc) and returns an output to be displayed in a browser.
+Usually, a function, in dawson's terms, is an handler for an HTTP request *(much like a route in a koa/express app)*, which takes incoming parameters (such as HTTP Body, Querystring, etc) and returns an output to be displayed in a browser.

 You should place all of your functions in a file named `api.js` (or you might define them elsewhere and just `export`).
-The `api.js` file will be parsed and automatically transpiled using `babel` so you can use any JavaScript language features that's supported by `babel-preset-env`, including ES6 Modules, ES7 `Array.prototype.includes` etc.
+The `api.js` file will be parsed and automatically transpiled using `babel` so you can use any JavaScript language feature that's supported by [`babel-preset-env`](https://github.com/babel/babel-preset-env), including ES6 Modules, ES7 `Array.prototype.includes` etc.

-Each function **must** have an `api` property, which tells dawson some information about your function's behaviour; more on this in the *Configuring functions* chapter.
+Each function in the `api.js` file **must** have an `api` property, which tells dawson some information about your function's behaviour; more on this in the *Configuring functions* chapter.

-All the lines logged by your functions (via `console.log`, `console.error`, `process.stdout.write` etc...) will be automatically delivered to [Amazon CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html), a persistent and searchable Log Storage and can be fetched and streamed using `$ dawson logs`.
+All the lines logged by your functions (via `console.log`, `console.error`, `process.stdout.write` etc...) will be automatically delivered to [Amazon CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html), a persistent and searchable Log Storage.
+Logs can be later fetched or streamed using `$ dawson logs`.

 #### Basic function: HTML
 ```js